My Drinking Water

 Printable report features are also available in the Advanced Search area.

-In accordance with The Water Regulations (2002), the 2008 Water Quality and Sample Submission Compliance Records for all customers are now available.
+In accordance with The Waterworks and Sewage Works Regulations, the 2015 Water Quality and Sample Submission Compliance Records for all customers are now available.

 include a human consumptive use (drinking, oral hygiene and food preparation making ice cubes, etc).